Bible Network Crypto DeFi Onchain RWA AI Agent Stablecoin Chain SAFU CryptoTax DeFAI AGI Claude Me Claude Skill Claude Design Claude Cowork

 Full Content +

 In May 2022, UST collapsed and $40 billion evaporated.
 Simultaneously, ETH's price fell from $3,000 to $1,700 in the same month — a drop exceeding 43%.
-During this period, Aave and Sky's (formerly MakerDAO) crypto-backed stablecoin USDS (then called DAI) also faced massive liquidation pressure on ETH collateral.
+During this period, Aave and Sky's (formerly MakerDAO) crypto-backed Stablecoin USDS (then called DAI) also faced massive Liquidation pressure on ETH collateral.
 But USDS didn't collapse in the 2022 bear market, while UST did.
 The most fundamental difference between the two isn't 'which team was smarter' but the design of the underlying mechanisms: UST was algorithmic with no external asset backing; USDS was overcollateralized with 150%+ ETH buffer and automated liquidation as a final defense line.

 What Is Overcollateralization and Liquidation: Basic Concepts